hajee/hajee.github.io/source/_posts/2014-02-08-puppet-custom-types-the-easy-way-part-2.markdown

 * A lot of tricks in the command_builder so it's easy to build commands based on what Puppet thinks, needs to be done.
 * support for extracting the definition of attributes and properties

-If you would like to see more about `easy_type` just let me know and I will see if we can do some more posts about it.
-For now, check the the example source in the [github repository](https://github.com/hajee/my_own_easy_type).
+If you would like to see more about `easy_type`, just let me know and I will see if we can do some more posts about it.
+For now, check the example source in the [github repository](https://github.com/hajee/my_own_easy_type).
 You can also check some [Oracle Custom Types](https://github.com/hajee/oracle) which are build upon `easy_type`.